bcamath-ds/compass/README.md

 ### Building Compass

-If the configure script is absent you can generate using the GNU Autotools:
+If the *configure* script is absent you can generate it using GNU Autotools:

 ```bash
 autoheader